deltxprt/coreos-ovh/README.md

 I did many trial and error to find the good config for OVH server, it was a good puzzle to solve.

 Also i tried to understand [BYOLinux](https://help.ovhcloud.com/csm/en-dedicated-servers-bring-your-own-linux?id=kb_article_view&sysparm_article=KB0061610)/[BYOImage](https://help.ovhcloud.com/csm/en-dedicated-servers-bringyourownimage?id=kb_article_view&sysparm_article=KB0043281), but my knowlege of partition modification and interaction from an iso/raw file is almost non existant.

-So if someone who is smarter than me have the solution, let me know i'll gladly take it and learn from it!
+So if someone who is smarter than me, have the solution, let me know i'll gladly take it and learn from it!

 # Features
 - Wireguard Server : To have private access to the server instead of using the public IP.
 [More Information](https://docs.fedoraproject.org/en-US/fedora-coreos/sysconfig-configure-wireguard/)